joaosf7/ChatApp/README.md

 # TCP Chat server and client made in Java

-This server supports multi-client

-Works with a cached thread pool that has each client with its own thread.
+Welcome to ChatApp, a TCP-based chat application developed in Java.
+This project is designed with multi-client support, featuring a robust cached thread pool that assigns a dedicated thread to each connected client.

 ## Table of Contents